It Ain't That Bad: Understanding the Mysterious Performance Drop in OOD Generalization for Generative Transformer Models

 \section{Introduction}

-Transformer-based models have exhibited remarkable advancements across diverse domains, prominently in natural language processing (NLP)~\cite{vaswani2017attention,brown2020language,chowdhery2022palm} and fields such as computer vision~\cite{dosovitskiy2020image} and biology~\cite{jumper2021highly}.
-Among these, the extensive category of large language models, typified by instances like ChatGPT~\cite{ouyang2022training} and GPT-4~\cite{OpenAI2023GPT4TR}, has demonstrated exceptional versatility, showcasing profound efficacy in tackling a myriad of tasks, ranging from natural language challenges to code translation, mathematical reasoning, and more~\cite{bubeck2023sparks, trummer2022codexdb, zong2023solving}.
-Although these accomplishments are undoubtedly impressive, the generalization ability of these models is not fully understood and not always satisfactory in issues such as semantic search~\cite{asher2023limits}, linguistic meaning capture~\cite{bansal2023large} and natural language understanding~\cite{bender2021dangers}.
+Large language models (LLMs) such as ChatGPT~\citep{ouyang2022training}, GPT-4~\citep{OpenAI2023GPT4TR}, Claude~\citep{Anthropic2023Claude}, PaLM~\citep{chowdhery2023palm}, Llama~\citep{touvron2023llama,touvron2023llama2} have exhibited remarkable advancements across diverse domains, prominently in natural language processing (NLP).
+The LLMs have demonstrated exceptional versatility, showcasing profound efficacy in tackling a myriad of tasks, ranging from natural language challenges to code translation, mathematical reasoning, and more~\citep{bubeck2023sparks, trummer2022codexdb, zong2023solving}.
+Although these accomplishments are undoubtedly impressive, the generalization ability of LLMs and generative transformer models in general is not fully understood and not always satisfactory in issues such as natural language understanding~\citep{bender2021dangers}, and mathematical reasoning~\citep{anil2022exploring}.

-Given the complexity of natural language tasks and the black-box nature of these models, researchers view basic mathematical tasks such as $n$-digit addition or multiplication as valuable avenues for gaining insights into their generalization behaviors~\cite{lee2023teaching, anil2022exploring}.
-Among them, many have observed an interesting yet mysterious phenomenon when training on $n$-digit operations~\cite{brown2020language,anil2022exploring,jelassi2023length}.
+Given the complexity of natural language tasks and the black-box nature of these models, researchers view basic mathematical tasks such as $n$-digit addition or multiplication as valuable avenues for gaining insights into their generalization behaviors~\citep{lee2023teaching, anil2022exploring}.
+Among them, many have observed an interesting yet mysterious phenomenon when training on $n$-digit operations~\citep{brown2020language,anil2022exploring,jelassi2023length}.
 In cases where both input operands are $n$-digit long, the models demonstrate excellent generalization on unseen $n$-digit inputs.
 However, they unexpectedly and miserably struggle when faced with longer, unseen cases (inputs with more than $n$ digits).
 For instance, when trained with operations like $349+705=1054$, the model would perform well on unseen input $350+705$.
 But when the inputs are $1349+2705$ which are longer in digits, the model gives a wrong answer.
 This creates a clear distinction between the former, known as \textit{in-distribution (ID) generalization}, and the latter, termed \textit{out-of-distribution (OOD) generalization}.